 - At restaurants and food markets, use apps to help you translate if you’re not fluent in the official language.
 I used Google Translate and Allergy Smartz during my trip.
-You can also have translate cards made for restaurants, but I preferred asking for a waiter/waitress who spoke English to help me choose a safe menu item.
-Some restaurants will have menus in English, but it varies.
+Many people with food allergies like to have translation cards made for restaurant dining.
+But I preferred asking for a server who spoke English to help me choose a safe menu item.
+Some European restaurants will have menus in English, but it varies.

 - Plan your day trips and determine as much about food, transportation (airlines, trains, buses) and restaurants as you can online prior to setting out for the day.
 I used TripAdvisor to help find the best places.